 5. Demonstrates Knowledge of Actively continues to learn and Actively continues to learn trends Refuses to learn trends and Content use trends and development in and development in their content development in their content The effective teacher consistently their content area. area. area. demonstrates competency in Utilizes language to teach Utilizes language to teach Does not use language to teach content area(s) to develop complex processes, concepts complex processes, concepts complex processes, concepts student knowledge and and principles unique to their and principles unique to their and principles unique to their performance. teaching specialization on a teaching specialization. teaching specialization. regular basis.
 Uses technology found in the Uses no technology to facilitate Consistently uses technology in school to facilitate content content learning. the school to facilitate content learning.
 Does not connect knowledge to learning.
 Connects knowledge to students' students' prior knowledge and Connects knowledge to students' prior knowledge and real-life real-life situations. prior knowledge and real-life situations.
 Rarely or never uses technology situations during all lessons.
 Uses technology to enhance to enhance learning of content.
 Uses technology regularly to learning of content. enhance learning of content.
-6. Designs and Provides Plans and implements logically Plans and implements logically Does not plan nor implement Meaningful Learning sequenced instruction and makes sequenced instruction and makes logically sequenced instruction Experiences- adjustments throughout lesson adjustments according to and fails to make adjustments Bloom of the state of the according to learners' needs. learners' needs. according to learners' needs.
-Plans and implements, meaningful Consistently uses Uses developmentally Fails to use developmentally learning experiences for students. developmentally appropriate appropriate teaching materials appropriate teaching materials Condidate's plan and implements teaching materials based on best based on best practices in the based on best practices in the Candidate's plan and implements practices in the field. field field. meaningful learning experiences for students.
-Uses variety of appropriate Uses appropriate assessment Uses misaligned assessment for students. assessment strategies as an integral part of lesson planning. strategies as an integral part of lesson planning. strategies in lesson planning.
-Does not connect concepts and Connects concepts and key Connects concepts and key key ideas to students' prior ideas to students' prior ideas to students' prior experiences, nor uses multiple experiences daily, uses multiple experiences, uses multiple representations, examples and representations, examples and representations, examples and explanations. explanations. explanations.
+6. Designs and Provides Plans and implements logically Plans and implements logically Does not plan nor implement Meaningful Learning sequenced instruction and makes sequenced instruction and makes logically sequenced instruction Experiences- adjustments throughout lesson adjustments according to and fails to make adjustments according to learners' needs. learners' needs. according to learners' needs.
+Plans and implements, meaningful Consistently uses Uses developmentally Fails to use developmentally learning experiences for students. developmentally appropriate appropriate teaching materials appropriate teaching materials teaching materials based on best based on best practices in the based on best practices in the Candidate's plan and implements practices in the field. field field. meaningful learning experiences Uses variety of appropriate Uses appropriate assessment Uses misaligned assessment for students. assessment strategies as an strategies as an integral part of strategies in lesson planning. integral part of lesson planning. lesson planning.
+Does not connect concepts and Connects concepts and key Connects concepts and key key ideas to students' prior ideas to students' prior ideas to students' prior experiences, nor uses multiple experiences daily, uses multiple representations, examples and experiences, uses multiple representations, examples and representations, examples and explanations. explanations. explanations.
 Does not apply concepts to Applies concepts to everyday life Applies concepts to everyday life everyday life that enable students to enable students to see to enable students to see to see relevance of learning. relevance of learning throughout relevance of learning.
 Does not provide integrated or the lesson.
 Provides integrated or interdisciplinary learning Provides integrated or interdisciplinary learning experiences that engage interdisciplinary learning experiences that engage students' inquiry, discussing experiences that engage students' inquiry, discussing of diverse issues, and dealing with students' inquiry, discussing of diverse issues, and dealing with ambiguity by providing for various diverse issues, and dealing with ambiguity by providing for various viewpoints. ambiguity by providing for various viewpoints.
-Teaches for cursory knowledge viewpoints. of complex processes, concepts a. complex processes, contecpte
+Teaches for cursory knowledge viewpoints. nonpointo. of complex processes, concepts newpoints. or complex processes, concepts